-The University of Minnesota Law School is a pioneer in providing a dynamic combination of theory and practical training.
-It is recognized internationally for the breadth and depth of its legal writing and clinics program, which offers 24 clinical education courses that range from bankruptcy to domestic violence to immigration.
+For 125 years, the University of Minnesota Law School has had a tradition of curricular innovation.
+Through a rigorous and dynamic combination of theory and practical training, the Law School equips students to solve the complex social, economic and business issues of our time.
+The Law School is recognized internationally for the breadth and depth of its legal writing and clinical education program, which offers 22 clinical education courses that range from bankruptcy to domestic violence to immigration.

 The Law School offers several cutting-edge legal concentrations, drawing from the expertise of our nationally renowned faculty and interdisciplinary partnerships with other University of Minnesota programs.
 Students can specialize in Business Law, Criminal Justice, Environmental and Energy Law, Health Law and Bioethics, Human Rights Law, Intellectual Property and Technology Law, International Law, and Labor and Employment Law.